Course Setting and Equipment Information for Agility Ring Rental

 How to adjust the obstacles

-Weaves: you may have noticed we got a new set of weaves, and they’re so much better in so many ways!
-Huge thank you to Colorado-local Mike McCoy for his proprietary design (and the sparkly purple paint finish!).
-They are still channel weaves, but can be secured/loosed.
+Weaves: We have channel weaves that can be secured and/or loosened.
 To do so, lift up the individual poles and you can twist the white-ish cylindrical piece to tighten/loosen the sliders.

 The cylindrical pieces can be twisted to lock / loosen the sliders